Leith Civic Trust

 Leith Custom House

 Leith Civic Trust, together with several other Leith Community organisations, negotiated with the City of Edinburgh Council to save the building for the community.
 They purchased the building and leased it to SHBT to manage its regeneration and restoration.
 Since then it has become a thriving hub for creative arts.
 The longer-term vision is to include a museum, a tourism hub, and more public areas.
-We are represented on the Custom House Heritage Advisory Committee.
+We have now agreed to become the Leith Community Partner for this project and shall operate the museum after the refurbishment is completed.

 String of Pearls